 The historic Point Reyes Lighthouse warned mariners of danger for more than a hundred years.

 The lighthouse was also used as a location for the 1980 John Carpenter film The Fog.

 It was built in 1870 and was retired from service in 1975 when the U.S. Coast Guard installed an automated light.
 They then transferred ownership of the lighthouse to the National Park Service, which has taken on the job of preserving it for future generations to enjoy.

 Inside the Point Reyes lighthouse equipment room…

-…which exhibits the two 1947 super typhoon foghorns, the air compressors, and a backup power generator that were used at Point Reyes.
+…which exhibits the two 1947 super typhoon foghorns, air compressors, and the backup power generator that were once used at Point Reyes.

 Another building near the lighthouse.

 The lens in the Point Reyes Lighthouse is a “first order” Fresnel (fray-nel) lens, the largest size of Fresnel lens.
 The Fresnel lens intensifies the light by bending (or refracting) and magnifying the source light through crystal prisms into concentrated beams.
 The Point Reyes lens is divided into twenty-four vertical panels, which direct the light into twenty-four individual beams.